ARYANNA SCHIEBELBEIN-ZWACK

 ABOUT ME

-I am an astronomy and astrophysics PhD student at the University of Toronto and Canadian Institute for Theoretical Physics (CITA) under the supervision of Dr. Maya Fishbach.
-Currently, I am at the Centre for Computational Astrophysics in New York City on a pre-doctoral fellowship mentored by Dr. Rachel Somerville.
+I am an astronomy and astrophysics PhD student at the University of Toronto and Canadian Institute for Theoretical Astrophysics (CITA) under the supervision of Dr. Maya Fishbach.

 The Mass Density of Black Holes in the Universe